Technology Lawyer working on code and everything law. Founder : Blockchain Research

 I started my professional life as a jazz musician.
 After transitioning into the world of tech entrepreneurship, over the last decade, I led product and development for several Israeli startups, including Odysii (sold to Gilbarco Veeder-Root), and Mobli, where I was COO.

 As I was about to take a break from the startup scene and go back to school and study Political Science, I realized the thing that interests me the most is how societies organize themselves.
 Since finance is one of the main instruments societies organize themselves around, I researched a little deeper and came to understand that the world of blockchain opens the door to the creation of a genuinely democratic means of exchange.
 Something that bridges between the all-decentralized world of bitcoin, and the fully-centralized world of federal money.
-This is how Saga
+This is how Saga was born.

 National currencies were designed centuries ago as a solution to a mostly national scope of commerce and economy.
 Our reality has changed in the past few decades with an increasingly global economy, where no single nation-state monetary and fiscal policy is enough to ensure the store of value function of money when it comes to global spending.